 You may end up on a lengthy train or bus ride where the lights get turned off at night, or simply get through so many books you struggle to keep paying for new ones all the time.

 Fortunately, there are ways to overcome all of these problems, with several digital tools that can help you out even when you’re hundreds of miles from the nearest bookstore.

-From lightweight hardware to all-you-can-eat subscription services, the latest bestsellers to timeless classics and more, these are eight of the best reading apps, gadgets, services, and apps for travelers in 2022.
+From lightweight hardware to all-you-can-eat subscription services, the latest bestsellers to timeless classics and more, these are the best reading apps, gadgets, services, and apps for travelers in 2023.

 Amazon Kindle Paperwhite

 Before I began seriously traveling, I saw no need for an e-reader.
 Real physical books (as in the heavy, musty things) are superior, right?

 When you’re at home, they may well be.
 After months of reading half-torn books from hostel bookshelves and squinting through late-night bus rides with no lighting, though, I understood: Kindles are the best friend of the bookworm traveler.

 As well as access to Amazon’s massive online store of books, magazines, and graphic novels, you can also read books that have nothing to do with the Amazon.
 In fact, you can email downloaded books to yourself, as long as they’re in the appropriate file format (.mobi).

 Unlike iPads or laptop screens, the Kindle screen is optimized to be easy on the eyes.
 For nighttime reading, there’s an inbuilt light that’s adjustable, from rather bright to very dim.
 Battery life is exceptional, typically lasting weeks between charges.

 There are a few different Kindle versions, but our pick is the Paperwhite.
 It’s lightweight and waterproof, with a high-resolution screen and support for Bluetooth headphones if you prefer audiobooks to the written version.

 Finally, while the physical Kindle device is a great travel tool, a free Kindle app is also accessible for phone, tablet, and computer users.
 Reading progress syncs automatically, so you can take up on one device right where you left off on another.Buy on Amazon